Diana White (artist)

 Diana White (19 June 1868 – 21 January 1950) was a British artist and translator.
-She painted Impressionist-style landscapes and translated, into English, books authored in French and Danish.
+She painted Impressionist-style landscapes and translated books authored in French and Danish into English.
 Her most sought-after work is the 1903 book The Descent of Ishtar, of which only 226 copies were printed.

 Life

 Diana White was born on 19 June 1868 in Hackney, London, England.
 She was the daughter of Henry White and Anne Moate.

 From around the age of 12 she attended Missender House Ladies School, on Dover Street in Ryde, Isle of Wight within a short walking distance from the Ryde School of Art.
 It is interesting to note that one of the teachers at the school, Marie Gervuex, was from Canton de Berne, Switzerland.
 She then moved back to London to live with her mother, who by then had been widowed, and to study art (c.1886–1891).

 White, having never married, died on 21 January 1950.
 At that time she was living at Wotton Burwash Common, Sussex.